sloede/cxx11tests/README.md

 Contributions
 -------------

 Please feel free to add improvements to the test suite.
-I will be happy to add your contributions if they enhance the user experience.
+I will be happy to review and add your contributions if you send me a pull request or a patch.